 Are there mandatory events that students must attend?
-Yes, there are three mandatory event for interns: the Berlin Get-Together, the Munich Get-Together and, the Annual Conference.
+Yes, there are at least two mandatory events for interns: the Berlin Get-Together, the Munich Get-Together and, and possibly a third event.

 Will I have a say in my placement?
 Students have the option to state on their applications in what general field they would prefer to work.
 However, we cannot ensure that all students will (a) receive a placement, and (b) receive a placement exactly where they wish.